Minutes of meetings are a powerful follow-up resource for teams and an essential means to disseminate information

 What are meeting minutes

-Meeting minutes are a written record of the conversation and decisions that are made over the course of a meeting.
-These are applicable to any kind of group within a company, including boards of directors, leadership teams and investors.
+Meeting minutes are a written record of the decisions that are made over the course of a meeting.
+They are applicable to any kind of group within a company, including boards of directors, leadership teams, and investors.
+They can also be referred to as ‘minutes of meetings’ (MoM).

-At Fellow, we recommend writing meeting minutes for any meeting that requires an official record.
-This written record or transcript can then be used to either inform team members who weren’t able to attend about what happened, or to keep track of decisions and action items that can be revisited.
+At Fellow, we recommend minute-taking for any meeting that requires an official record.
+This written record or transcript can then be used to either inform team members who weren’t able to attend about what happened or to keep track of decisions and action items that can be revisited.
 Minutes from previous meetings can therefore be used in order to make future organizational decisions.

-Some organizations that are usually required to record meeting minutes include non-profits, government entities, schools, public companies, and trade unions.
+Some organizations that are usually required to record and summarize meeting minutes include non-profits, government entities, schools, public companies, and trade unions.

 Why are they called meeting minutes